The Bankrate promise

 - A buyer faces risk if the seller defaults on their mortgage or encumbers the property with mortgages and liens.

 - A land contract buyer who defaults may have little time to remedy the default and reinstate the contract, so they could potentially be kicked out of the property abruptly, whereas a mortgage foreclosure process can take months.

 - The seller can charge more than a bank or lender would, thereby pulling in extra income.

 - If the buyer defaults on payments, the seller can keep the property and all the payments made up to that point.

 - It takes much less time to finalize a land contract than it does to close a mortgage.

 - Sellers usually don’t need to pay off any underlying mortgage on the property.
-Instead, the seller can make mortgage payments with the buyer’s installments and pocket any profit.
+Instead, they can make mortgage payments with the buyer’s installments and pocket any profit.

 - Sellers have the risk of the buyer defaulting or not paying property taxes.
 The seller, as legal titleholder, is ultimately responsible for the property taxes until full ownership is transferred to the buyer.

 - If the seller has a mortgage on the property, their lender could conceivably “call in” the loan and demand full payment.
 (It’s written into so-called mortgage “acceleration clauses,” but in reality, it’s rare for a lender to call in a loan.)

 - The seller doesn’t receive the full purchase price of the property upfront like they would with a buyer who takes out a mortgage.

 - The seller could end up with a buyer who can’t or won’t make payments or who damages the property, and have a hard time evicting the buyer if it comes to it.